carla-simulator/carla/Docs/adv_synchrony_timestep.md

 </table>
 <br>

 * __Synchronous mode + variable time-step.__ This is almost for sure a non-desirable state.
 Physics cannot run properly when the time-step is bigger than 0.1s and.
-If the server has to wait for the client to compute the steps, this is likely to happen.
+If the server has to wait for the clients to compute the steps, this is likely to happen.
 Simulation time and physics will not be in synchrony.
 The simulation will not be reliable.

 * __Asynchronous mode + variable time-step.__ This is the default CARLA state.
-Client and server are asynchronous.
+Clients and server are asynchronous.
 The simulation time flows according to the real time.
 Reenacting the simulation needs to take into account float-arithmetic error, and possible differences in time steps between servers.

 * __Asynchronous mode + fixed time-step.__ The server will run as fast as possible.
 The information retrieved will be easily related with an exact moment in the simulation.
 This configuration makes possible to simulate long periods of time in much less real time, if the server is fast enough.

-* __Synchronous mode + fixed time-step.__ The client will rule the simulation.
+* __Synchronous mode + fixed time-step.__ The clients will rule the simulation.
 The time step will be fixed.
-The server will not compute the following step until the client sends a tick.
+The server will not compute the following step until all the clients send a tick.
 This is the best mode when synchrony and precision is relevant.
 Especially when dealing with slow clients or different elements retrieving information.

 !!!
 Warning
     __In synchronous mode, always use a fixed time-step__.
 If the server has to wait for the user, and it is using a variable time-step, time-steps will be too big.
 Physics will not be reliable.
 This issue is better explained in the __time-step limitations__ section.